AnanthaRajuC/Spring-Boot-MongoDB/README.md

 ## Purpose

-Learning MongoDB with Spring Boot.
+Learning the cross-platform document-oriented database program MongoDB with the Java-based framework Spring Boot.

 ## Technology stack & other Open-source libraries